How I gave up my corporate marketing career for world travel and entrepreneurship

 I spent several years living and working in LA living my best life, and eventually becoming a US-citizen.
 But a death in the family brought me back to the UK to support my family whilst everyone emotionally tried to get back on their feet.
 I had such a strong resume that I managed to secure a marketing job within the first week of coming home.
 But after living in constant sunshine for so long, the English winter weather really slowed me down.
 I woke up in the darkness to go to work, then came home as the sun was setting.
 I felt like a vampire and my body went into shock from the lack of vitamin D.

 “Why not me?”

 Since setting up @symphony.va, I have made my way around different countries within South-East Asia.
-My personal favourite is the Indonesian archipelago for the pristine beaches and ease of access to fresh coconuts!
+My personal favorite is the Indonesian archipelago for its pristine beaches and ease of access to fresh coconuts!
 Plus there’s such a low cost of living, which has allowed me the time and space to grow my company authentically and organically.

-Stephanie Conway is a digital nomad who gave up her 7 year corporate career working on global marketing campaigns for powerhouse brands like Samsung, Audi & T-Mobile for world travel.
+Stephanie Conway is a digital nomad who gave up her 7-year corporate career working on global marketing campaigns for powerhouse brands like Samsung, Audi & T-Mobile for world travel.
 She founded Symphony Virtual Assistant Studio, which provides marketing virtual assistance for small businesses and entrepreneurs.
-Stephanie currently resides in South East Asia, runs a goal-getter meet-up for digital nomads in Bali and was recently featured in Forbes for her journey to becoming a digital nomad.
-When not living the laptop lifestyle, Stephanie loves yoga, diving and surfing her current tropical home of Indonesia.
+Stephanie currently resides in South East Asia, runs a goal-getter meet-up for digital nomads in Bali, and was recently featured in Forbes for her journey to becoming a digital nomad.
+When not living the laptop lifestyle, Stephanie loves yoga, diving, and surfing in her current tropical home of Indonesia.

 All posts will be screened, links checked (limited to 3 and must be relevant), and author must be verifiable through a website and social media accounts.